-Regarding the pathophysiology of FA, the dual allergen exposure hypothesis suggests that allergen tolerance occurs as a result of oral exposure, since allergic sensitization results from skin contact, increasing the relevance of food introduction in early childhood to prevent or modify the allergic march trajectory linked to AD and FA[49].
+Regarding the pathophysiology of FA, the dual allergen exposure hypothesis suggests that allergen tolerance arises from oral exposure, since allergic sensitization results from skin contact, thus increasing the relevance of introducing food during early childhood to prevent or modify the allergic march trajectory linked to AD and FA [49].

-These factors should be used as an opportunity to treat appropriately and try to prevent or minimize the progression of the allergic march.
+These factors should be taken into account in order to treat appropriately and prevent or minimize the progression of the allergic march.